You are assisting at someone else's birth. Do good without show or fuss.

-With two distinct birth settings and a large staff of highly trained physicians and midwives, UC San Diego Health gives more childbirth options than anywhere else in San Diego.
+With two distinct birth settings and a large staff of highly trained physicians, midwives, UC San Diego Health gives more childbirth options than anywhere else in San Diego.

-9300 Campus Point Drive 200 West Arbor Drive
+9300 Campus Point Drive

 La Jolla, CA 92037

 Phone: (619) 543-6222

-The Hearts & Hands Doula Program began at the Hillcrest UCSD Medical Center in San Diego in late 1999 as a grass-roots project run solely by volunteers.
-It evolved steadily on its own for two years, growing in both the number of volunteer hours and the numbers of families served.
+The Hearts & Hands Doula Program began at the UCSD's Hillcrest Medical Center in San Diego in late 1999 as a grass-roots project run solely by volunteers.
+It evolved steadily on its own for two years, growing in both the number of volunteers and the numbers of families served.
 In 2002, funding was received from the First 5 Commission of San Diego (then called the San Diego County Children and Families Commission) along with in-kind support from UCSD Medical Center.
 During this second phase of growth, Hearts & Hands focused on establishing the infrastructure of the program and was able to expand both outreach and volunteer management capabilities.
 In 2004, a two-year grant from the California Endowment enabled our program to continue to develop, and it has since become one of the largest and most successful hospital-based programs in existence.

 By 2019 Hearts & Hands doulas attended the births of over 5,600 babies, representing many thousands of hours of volunteer time.
 The clinical outcomes of these births have been outstanding: results include shorter labors, less use of pain medications, fewer medical interventions, and a significant reduction in the cesarean section rate.